Colourful socks small

 Hiking socks feature a variety of materials to achieve maximal comfort whilst walking.
 The specific blend of materials differs between brands, but is often made up of:

 • Merino wool: Having a sock with a higher percentage of wool fabric is most desired as it helps to maintain an appropriate and comfortable temperature.
-When paired with some synthetic fibres these socks tend to be the most durable, work best in diverse climates due to their fast action drying and lack the annoying itch that most wool socks have.
+When paired with some synthetic fibres these socks tend to be the most durable, and work best in diverse climates due to their fast action drying and lack the annoying itch that most wool socks have.

-• Nylon: This synthetic fabric dries quickly and is durable which makes it great for hiking, this is why it is sometimes used as the base material in hiking socks
+• Nylon: This synthetic fabric dries quickly and is durable which makes it great for hiking; this is why it is sometimes used as the base material in hiking socks

 • Polyester: Another synthetic fabric that keeps your feet warm, prevents moisture and is fast-drying.
 When combined with both wool and other synthetic fibres such as nylon it creates a comfortable blend that provides optimal padding and warmth.